 Provide a detailed description of the property.
 Describe the habitat types, size, and quality on site (forested riparian/floodplain, wetlands, tributary, main stem, off-channel, bluff-backed beach, barrier beach, open coastal inlet, estuarine delta, pocket estuary, uplands, etc.), critical areas on site, and any other features that make the site unique.
 Describe existing land use.

 On the Reid Family Investment property, approximately 500 linear feet of Bear Creek (1000 feet including both banks), flow through the 5.1 acre portion of the property.
 Public ownership exists both up and down stream.
 Reed canary grass and blackberry dominate the riparian buffer.
 If one puts a 200 foot riparian buffer on Bear Creek, then the Creek and the buffer occupy most of the 5.1 acres.
 Approximately 24% of the acquisition area is within the flood way.
 Approximately 70% of the acquisition area is located within the floodplain.
+The Reid acquisition map shows the area covered by a 200 foot vegetated stream buffer.

 For the Little Bit property, approximately 600 linear feet of Bear Creek (1200 feet including both banks), flow through the 2.8 acre portion of the property.
 Public ownership exists both up and down stream.
 Reed canary grass, blackberry and some Japanese Knotweed dominate the riparian buffer.
 The right bank contains some historic side channels and backwater areas.
 Approximately 57% of the acquisition area is within the flood way.
 Approximately 93% of the area is located within the floodplain.

+During the Project Site Visit, May 11, 2015, there was concern about Bear Creek migrating towards the Little Bit horse track.
+King County viewed images of this property and Bear Creek from 2013, 2010, 2005, 2002, 1996, and 1936.
+Bear Creek has not migrated east of its current location in all of these images.
+A map was added to the application which shows the floodway and 100 year floodplain of Bear Creek as it flows through the Little Bit property.
+The Conservation Easement contains all of the mapped floodway and 100 year floodplain.

 List type (fee title or conservation easement) and acreage of acquisitions proposed.

-Little Bit Therapeutic Riding Center – King County proposes to purchase the western 2.8 acres, in fee. (the area along Bear Creek).
+Little Bit Therapeutic Riding Center – King County proposes to purchase the western 2.8 acres with a Conservation Easement. (the area along Bear Creek).
 The entire Little Bit property is 17.28 acres.
-King County will do a property subdivision.
-This new lot will be administered by King County Parks as a Natural Area.
+The Conservation Easement will be administered by King County Parks, as a Natural Area.

 Reid Family Investment LLC.
 King County intends to purchase the entire 17.84 acre undeveloped property, in fee.
 However, SRFB funds will be used to purchase the western 5.1 acres – the area around Bear Creek and its associated riparian buffer area.